Chemist02/Ursino-et-al.-ICP-Simulation/README.md

 The UrsinoSimulation.py file contains a single class called, wait for it, UrsinoSimulation.
 To run a simulation, an UrsinoSimulation object must be created (you can create as many as you'd like).
-The class itself is relatively simple, and contains the following functions (for more information on what everything does, I highly recommend taking a look at the paper; especially Figure 1 and Table 1):
+The class itself is relatively simple, and contains the following functions (for more information on what everything does, I highly recommend taking a look at the paper; especially Figure 1, Table 1, and Appendices A and B):

 ### \_\_init\_\_:
 Constructs an UrsinoSimulation object with the given system parameters.
 Throws an exception if the high sigmoid bound